Trans-Olza: Part of Poland (1938–1939)

-The Polish side argued that Poles in Zaolzie deserved the same ethnic rights and freedom as the Sudeten Germans under the Munich Agreement.
+The Polish side argued that Poles in Trans-Olza deserved the same ethnic rights and freedom as the Sudeten Germans under the Munich Agreement.
 The vast local Polish population enthusiastically welcomed the change, seeing it as a liberation and a form of historical justice, but they quickly changed their mood.
 The new Polish authorities appointed people from Poland to various key positions from which locals were fired.
 The Polish language became the sole official language.
 Using Czech (or German) by Czechs (or Germans) in public was prohibited and Czechs and Germans were being forced to leave the annexed area or become subject to Polonization.
 Rapid Polonization policies then followed in all parts of public and private life.
 Czech organizations were dismantled and their activity was prohibited.
 The Roman Catholic parishes in the area belonged either to the Archdiocese of Breslau (Archbishop Bertram) or to the Archdiocese of Olomouc (Archbishop Leopold Prečan), respectively, both traditionally comprising cross-border diocesan territories in Czechoslovakia and Germany.
 When the Polish government demanded after its takeover that the parishes there be disentangled from these two archdioceses, the Holy See complied.
-Pope Pius XI, former nuncio to Poland, subjected the Catholic parishes in Zaolzie to an apostolic administration under Stanisław Adamski, Bishop of Katowice.
+Pope Pius XI, former nuncio to Poland, subjected the Catholic parishes in Trans-Olza to an apostolic administration under Stanisław Adamski, Bishop of Katowice.

 Czechoslovak education in the Czech and German language ceased to exist.
 About 35,000 Czechoslovaks emigrated to core Czechoslovakia (the later Protectorate of Bohemia and Moravia) by choice or forcibly.
 The behaviour of the new Polish authorities was different but similar in nature to that of the Czechoslovak ones before 1938.
 Two political factions appeared: socialists (the opposition) and rightists (loyal to the new Polish national authorities).
 Leftist politicians and sympathizers were discriminated against and often fired from work.
-The Polish political system was artificially implemented in Zaolzie.
+The Polish political system was artificially implemented in Trans-Olza.
 The local Poles continued to feel like second-class citizens and a majority of them were dissatisfied with the situation after October 1938.
 Zaolzie remained a part of Poland for only 11 months until the invasion of Poland started on 1 September 1939.

 Reception

 When Poland entered the Western camp in April 1939, General Gamelin reminded General Kasprzycki of the Polish role in the dismemberment of Czechoslovakia.
-According to historian Paul N. Hehn, Poland's annexation of Teschen may have contributed to the British and French reluctance to attack the Germans with greater forces in September 1939.
+According to historian Paul N. Hehn, Poland's annexation of Zaolzie may have contributed to the British and French reluctance to attack the Germans with greater forces in September 1939.

-Richard M. Watt describes the Polish capture of Teschen in these words:
+Richard M. Watt describes the Polish capture of Zaolzie in these words:

-Amid the general euphoria in Poland – the acquisition of Teschen was a very popular development – no one paid attention to the bitter comment of the Czechoslovak general who handed the region over to the incoming Poles.
-He predicted that it would not be long before the Poles would themselves be handing Teschen over to the Germans.
+Amid the general euphoria in Poland – the acquisition of Zaolzie was a very popular development – no one paid attention to the bitter comment of the Czechoslovak general who handed the region over to the incoming Poles.
+He predicted that it would not be long before the Poles would themselves be handing Zaolzie over to the Germans.